carefree0910/carefree-drawboard/README.md

 Unfortunately I'm Chinese and I can hardly access to Discord. 🤣 Even if there are someone kindly enough to build one up for me, I can hardly connect to it so it will be impossible for me to stay tuned.

 If you are kind enough please use the **GitHub Discussions**, or maybe there are other Discord replacements?
 I don't know, help!!!

+### Why do you build this project?

+In short, I believe that:
+* Infinite Drawboard can unleash Infinite possibilities.
+* If we can use `Python` to interact with it and even craft new plugins for it, it will be even better.

+So here comes the `carefree-drawboard` 🎨, which is a `Python` interactible/customizable Infinite Drawboard. 🎉

+My another motivation is that I love HuggingFace 🤗 models, and would love to use most if not all of them in one, single, integrated space.
+This actually inspires me the following idea: to build an 'AI Operation System' which can drive all the 'Softwares' (the AI models) and make them work together seamlessly.

+> See [Brainstorm 🧠](https://github.com/carefree0910/carefree-drawboard/wiki/Brainstorm-%F0%9F%A7%A0) for more details!

+My final goal is to make `carefree-drawboard` 🎨 a platform which can be used to build all kinds of AI applications.
+I know it will be a long journey but it is definitely worth trying.

+> And the middle-term goal is to make 🤗 & 🎨 appear together more often.
+We may think 🤗🎨 as HuggingFace models using a powerful palette to create the world (with AI)!

 ## Credits